How a Data-First Strategy Helped Focus Bank Enter the Fintech Space Smoothly

 That means understanding where your data lives today, how your systems communicate with one another, and which integrations already hold your environment together.

-From there, we trace the legacy workflows that support your program, like the handoffs, the manual steps, the places where risk or inefficiency can hide.
+From there, we trace the legacy workflows that support your program — the handoffs, the manual steps, the places where risk or inefficiency can hide.

 This gives us the clarity needed to document a realistic plan and timeline, along with a preview of the infrastructure that will replace or strengthen what you have now.